-The key to success in eCommerce is studying your market and researching your products unceasingly, continuing to learn everything you can about them, applying this knowledge to a proven and solid business model, and then pushing it further than your competitors are willing to, or doing what they simply can’t.
+The key to success with most online business models is studying your market and researching your products unceasingly, continuing to learn everything you can about them, applying this knowledge to a proven and solid business model, and then pushing it further than your competitors are willing to, or doing what they simply can’t.

-An eCommerce business model should also cover things like startup costs and how/when the investment will be recouped, marketing strategies, competing products, target consumer base and more.
+The best online business models should also cover things like startup costs and how/when the investment will be recouped, marketing strategies, competing products, target consumer base and more.

 Before we get into some types of models, let’s look at the simplest ways people manage to make money online:

 Selling Physical Goods